-Uber Woos GrubHub, In A Move Lawmaker Calls 'Pandemic Profiteering'
+Uber Woos Grubhub, In A Move Lawmaker Calls 'Pandemic Profiteering'

 "There is a bunch of consolidation happening on a global basis where bigger players can not only provide better service for restaurants and consumers, but can provide a better service kind of on an economic basis that is sustainable," Khosrowshahi said.

-But the merger chatter comes as cities across the country crackdown on food-delivery apps by capping the fees they can charge per order.
-Some restaurant owners say the fees, which can range from 10 to 40% of the total bill, hurt their bottom lines at a time when the industry is struggling to survive.
+But the merger chatter comes as cities across the country are cracking down on food-delivery apps by capping the fees they can charge per order.
+Some restaurant owners say the fees, which can range from 10% to 40% of the total bill, hurt their bottom lines at a time when the industry is struggling to survive.

-Companies like GrubHub counter that they are widening restaurants' customer bases and that the higher-end fees reflect the additional marketing services that they provide to restaurant owners who choose it.
+Companies like Grubhub counter that they are widening restaurants' customer bases and that the higher-end fees reflect the additional marketing services that they provide to restaurant owners who choose it.
 Food delivery apps also contend it would be more costly for restaurants to develop their own technology and pay for their own drivers to deliver meals.

-A deal between Uber and GrubHub may run into problems with federal regulators too.
+A deal between Uber and Grubhub may run into problems with federal regulators.
 Analyst White said antitrust regulators may inspect the potential merger closely given the impact it could have on the restaurant sector at a time of deep peril for the industry.

-U.S. Rep. David Cicilline, D-R.I, who chairs the House's antitrust subcommittee, has come out in opposition of a deal.
+U.S. Rep. David Cicilline, D-R.I., who chairs the House's antitrust subcommittee, has come out in opposition of a deal.
 In a statement, he characterized the potential merger in starkly critical terms.

 "Uber is a notoriously predatory company that has long denied its drivers a living wage," Cicilline said.
-"Its attempt to acquire Grubhub—which has a history of exploiting local restaurants through deceptive tactics and extortionate fees—marks a new low in pandemic profiteering."
+"Its attempt to acquire Grubhub — which has a history of exploiting local restaurants through deceptive tactics and extortionate fees — marks a new low in pandemic profiteering."